rstudio/shiny-workflows/README.md

     * `macOS`: `macOS` runtime to use
     * `windows`: `windows` runtime to use
     * `ubuntu`: `ubuntu` runtime to use.
 To use more than one ubuntu value, send in a value separated by a space.
 For example, to test on ubuntu 18 and 20, use `"ubuntu-18.04 ubuntu20.04"`.
 The first `ubuntu` value will be tested using the `"devel"` R version.
+    * staticimports: Determines if `staticimports` should display a warning message if the staticimports are out of date.

 ## Customization